Last Updated on September 16, 2021 by Jeremy

 Chase the Fall Colors

-We know, we know, the fall colors are often limited to just a few weeks from the end of October to early November, but some fall seasons we get lucky and have an extended period of time to enjoy the foliage outside.
+We know, we know, the fall colors in Pittsburgh are often limited to just a few weeks from October to early November, but some fall seasons we get lucky and have an extended period of time to enjoy the foliage outside.

 But there are other spots worth visiting when the leaves begin to change, such as Fallingwater (near Ohiopyle) and Hartwood Acres which are gorgeous mansions set in the heart of wooded areas that transform throughout the season.